 Grow Great Garlic At Home This Year

-In fact when and how to plant garlic can be confusing as there are two windows of opportunity with which is best rather depending on where you live.
+[Updated 1 June 2020]It’s that time of year when if you intend on growing garlic from cloves, they have to go in the ground.
+In fact, when and how to plant garlic can be confusing as there are two windows of opportunity with which is best rather depending on where you live.

 And of course, the weather!

-The second opportunity is a couple months later when the bad weather has passed, and planting in early spring normally overcomes problems with the ground, but inevitably the shorter growth season will reduce your crop size.
+The second opportunity is a couple of months later when the bad weather has passed, and planting in early spring normally overcomes problems with the ground, but inevitably the shorter growing season will reduce your crop size.

-However, there is way round this which is pretty fool proof and will get the garlic off to a good start, allowing you to plant them into sun warmed spring soil with a fully developed root system.
+However, there is a way around this which pretty fools proof and will get the garlic off to a good start, allowing you to plant them into sun-warmed spring soil with a fully developed root system.
 If the ground is still cold and wet or worse still frozen, then plant up the individual cloves in pots now and get them started off.

 Don’t Plant Those You Bought To Eat!

-Firstly you need to know that growing garlic from cloves means buying a bulb from the garden center or other horticultural outlet – Amazon have them.
+Firstly you need to know that growing garlic from cloves means buying a bulb from the garden center or another horticultural outlet – Amazon has them.
 Please don’t buy and use one from the grocery store.
-Commercially grown garlic carries a virus which will be passed on to the next generation, whereas bulbs produced specifically to be planted and grown on are virus free.
+Commercially grown garlic carries a virus which will be passed on to the next generation, whereas bulbs produced specifically to be planted and grown on are virus-free.